NorthernL1ghts/ruistic/README.md

 ## Acknowledgments

-- Inspired by the Lox language from "Crafting Interpreters"
+- Inspired by the book "Crafting Interpreters" by Robert Nystrom
-- Built with Rust's excellent tooling and ecosystem
+- Built as a learning exercise in Rust and language design